rebeanjs/rebean/README.md

 ## Publish

-1. Lunch the `npm run lerna:version` command on the master branch.
+1. Lunch the `yarn lerna:version` command on the master branch.
 2. Push changes to the remote repository - CI will publish changes to the NPM automatically 🚀

 ## License